reifschneiderV/reifschneiderV/README.md

 My name is Valeria Reifschneider, but as that is quite hard to pronounce, Vee is more than sufficient.
 I prefer the use of she/ they pronouns.
 I am a student in my first year of a BSc(Hons) in Computer Science at the University of South Wales near Cardiff in Wales.
-Ihave prevoiusly finished highschool in Germany and a degree in Higher Education in Ireland for Organic Horticulture.
+Ihave prevoiusly finished highschool in Germany and a degree in Higher Education in Ireland for Organic Horticulture. coluntary work in greece, working on mult farms, international challege, work as a fundraiser for amnisty international

 How to reach me:
 email: reifschneiderValeria@outlook.com,  phone number: _______________, Area of activity: around Pontypridd near Cardiff